SamuelNoesslboeck/syunit/README.md

 # syunit

 A small library that contains some basic units to help structuring kinematics and robotic programming in rust.
-The library uses rusts *tuple structs* to create a zero-overhead, compile-time
+The library uses rusts *tuple structs* to create a zero-overhead and compile-time checking of correct unit, variable and function usage.

 ## Quick introduction